Paul Andrew Hutton: Television and film appearances

 Hutton made his cameo appearance in the movie Naked Gun 33 1/3 (as a doctor at the very end of the film) while he was collaborating with David Zucker on a screenplay about Davy Crockett.

 Personal

 A native German, adopted by an American Air Force couple, he was reared primarily in England, Texas, Taiwan, and Indiana.
 Hutton married the former Vicki Bauer on July 25, 1972.
 They had a daughter.
 They were divorced August 1984.
 He then married Lynn Brittner in 1989 and they had two children.
 They eventually divorced.

 He married Tracy Cogdill in 2001 and adopted her two daughters from a previous marriage.

 Education

-Dr Hutton graduated with a B.A. in History from Indiana University, in 1972, where he also obtained his M.A.
+Dr Hutton graduated with a B.A. in History from Indiana University Bloomington, in 1972, where he also obtained his M.A.
 (1974) and his Ph.D. in History (1981).